Gage-Technologies/gigo-documentation/workspace/workspace_overview_1.md

 >The workspace config is based on a [*`yaml`*](https://www.redhat.com/en/topics/automation/what-is-yaml) format.

-A workspace config instructs the *Gigo Workspace System* to setup up the environment for a given project.
+A workspace config instructs the *Gigo Workspace System* to set up the environment for a given project.
 This then allows the user to interact with a fully customized environment for the project they are interacting with.
 Pretty cool right?